awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 + You must configure the security group as part of the network interface, and not in the **Security groups** section of the template\.
 You cannot specify security groups in both places\.
 + You cannot assign specific private IP addresses to your Auto Scaling instances\.
 When an instance launches, a private address is allocated from the CIDR range of the subnet in which the instance is launched\.
 For more information on specifying CIDR ranges for your VPC or subnet, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.
 + You can launch only one instance if you specify an existing network interface ID\.
 For this to work, you must use the AWS CLI or an SDK to create the Auto Scaling group\.
 When you create the group, you must specify the Availability Zone, but not the subnet ID\.
 Also, you can specify an existing network interface only if it has a device index of 0\.
 + You cannot auto\-assign a public IP address if you specify more than one network interface\.
 You also cannot specify duplicate device indexes across network interfaces\.
+Note that both the primary and secondary network interfaces will reside in the same subnet\.

 **To change the default network interface**